 And new variants can also change how reinfections affect us.
 Research from the ONS suggests that people who are reinfected with the original (Alpha) variant are more likely to have a lower viral load – which can mean they’re less likely to get symptoms – than when first infected.
 But since the Omicron variants became dominant, there has been a large increase in reinfections with a high viral load.

 So while there’s some evidence that reinfections and new variants may cause milder illness, there’s still a lot we don’t understand about COVID-19 – including what the long-term effects of repeated reinfections might be.
 So it’s important to continue to take steps to avoid infection or reinfection.

 How to avoid infection or reinfection

-- wearing a mask in enclosed spaces, or where you can’t keep apart from other people
+- wearing a face covering in crowded indoor spaces, or where you can’t keep apart from others

 - using hand sanitiser when soap isn’t available